nuwave/lighthouse/docs/2.6/api-reference/directives.md

 }
 ```

-This throws when more then one result is returned.
+This throws an error when more than one result is returned.
 Use [@first](#first) if you can not ensure that.

 ## @first